lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## SerializePrivateKey and DeserializePrivateKey {#sec-serialize-privkey}

-The serialization routine for keys simply concatenates the private keys of the component algorithms, as defined below:
+The serialization routine for keys simply concatenates the private keys of the component algorithms, including a length encoding for the public key, as defined below:

 ~~~
 Composite-ML-KEM.SerializePrivateKey(mlkemSeed, tradPK, tradSK)